Davsan88/Mock-website/notes/css.md

 - **@import**: Utilizing `url()` from the repository.

 ## CSS Icons
-- **Web fonts or images**: Icons can be added using font libraries like FontAwesome or as images.
+- **Web fonts or images**: Icons can be added using font libraries like FontAwesome, Booostrap or Google, or as images.

 ## CSS Links